 Salomon bought fifteen early Italian paintings through Duveen Brothers just before he died, but in May 1921 his heirs had decided to sell them at auction.
 These were to be a great embarrassment to Duveen as many of the pictures were of doubtful attribution.

 In the archives of Knoedler & Co., New York, is a letter from Muller-Ury dated May 3, 1921 in which he requests that the shipping clerk come to his studio to collect this picture and to bring the same to Mr. Elisha Walker, c/o Blair & Co., 24 Broadway, New York, and to charge him for expressing it.
 Blair and Co. took over Salomon & Co, shortly after Salomon’s death in April 1920.
-Presumably Muller-Ury painted him posthumously from a photograph.
+Elisha Walker and Blair & Co were two of the executors of Salomon’s estate.
+Muller-Ury almost certainly painted his portrait from a photograph.